 Personal wise: I want (when we get our house) to really stick to healthy food for the family.
 Jak tends to bring tons of crap into the house, and I’d really like for the family as a whole to be better with less take out and more home cooked meals…. which means I actually have to stick to my guns on this one (and maybe attempt cooking a meal or two every once in a while!)

 Company wise: Invest in some help!
-This year I noticed I was getting dragged down by all the emails, and email campaigns, and little things, that it got in the way of spending time coaching and doing FB lives in The Betrayed’s Haven group.
+This year I noticed I was getting dragged down by all the emails, and email campaigns, and little things, that it got in the way of spending time coaching and doing FB lives in The Betrayed’s Haven group (The Betrayed’s Haven has been replaced with The Recovery Haven in 2021).
 Seriously though, social media is the bane of my existence!!
 I truly hate it, but I know that every online business needs a social media presence… so maybe investing in a VA and a social media expert or something… I just can’t stand trying to manage social media when I’d rather be with clients.

 Ask Me Anything!